chef-boneyard/chef-rfc/new/template-verification.md

 # Template Verification

-The template resource should be able to verify a templates correctness via user-supplied instructions.
+The template resource should be able to verify a template's correctness via user-supplied instructions.

 # Specification